-The Central Pollution Control Board (CPCB) is a statutory corporation governed by the Ministry of Environment, Forest and Climate Change (Mo.E.F.C) which was established in 1974 under the Water (Prevention and Control of pollution) Act, 1974.
+The Central Pollution Control Board (CPCB) is a statutory corporation governed by the Ministry of Environment, Forest and Climate Change (Mo.E.F.C) which was established in 1974 under the Water (Prevention and Control of Pollution) Act, 1974.
 The CPCB is additionally entrusted with the powers and functions under the Air (Prevention and Control of Pollution) Act, 1981.
 The Central Pollution Control Board gives a field formation and also provides technical services to the Ministry of Environment and Forests under the provisions of the Environment (Protection) Act, 1986.
 Central Pollution Control Board Co-ordinates the activities of the State Pollution Control Boards by providing technical assistance and guidance and also resolves disputes among them.
-It is the apex organization in country within the field of pollution control, as a technical wing of MoEFC.
+It is the apex organization in the country within the field of pollution control, as a technical wing of MoEFC.
 The board is governed by its Chairperson appointed by the Appointments Committee of the Cabinet of the Government of India.

 CPCB flags railway stations on green parameters:

 The Central Pollution Control Board (CPCB) classifies the railway stations under the red, orange, and green categories based on the quantity of wastewater generated.